top of page

 PRIOR TO THE PROCEDURE

-Prior to having a tongue or lip tie evaluation, Dr. Allie recommends an assessment by an International Board-Certified Lactation Consultant (IBCLC) or feeding specialist (a trained SLP or OT).
+Prior to having a tongue or lip tie evaluation, Dr. Allie requires patients to be evaluated by an International Board-Certified Lactation Consultant (IBCLC) or feeding specialist (a trained SLP or OT).
 Lactation consultants are healthcare professionals who specialize in lactation and breastfeeding.
 They are experts in guiding mothers throughout their feeding journeys and address concerns regarding milk supply, latch comfort, breast- and bottle-feeding techniques, infant feeding patterns, positioning and so much more.
 Speech language pathologists or occupational therapists have additional training in pediatric feeding and swallowing.
 They are able to assess and address concerns regarding oral tone, strength and oral motor coordination in infancy and childhood.
-Working with a functional specialist provides important insight to help differentially diagnose the root cause of the baby’s symptoms.
+Working with a functional specialist provides important insight to help differentially diagnose the root cause of the symptoms.

 DURING THE PROCEDURE